hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 - Prompt 3: OK, tell me more about... (skydiving questions)
 - Response 3: (.... bla bla bla)

-Let's say it suggests skydiving for my company offsite.
+Let's say it suggests skydiving for my team offsite.
 I ask some followup questions about that, and then I conclude that we definitely don't want to do skydiving.
 I want to discuss other possible activities, and the skydiving discussion history isn't relevant anymore.

 In this case it is better to go back up and edit Prompt 2, essentially cleaning up and revising the chat history.